shafy/shafyy/content/post/de-googling.md

 draft: false
 ---

 I don't like where we are with mega corporations like Google, Facebook, Amazon, and so on.
-I don't have anything against the people who work their, but I have a problem with how these people as a collective make decisions.
+I don't have anything against the people who work there, but I have a problem with how these people as a collective make decisions.

 They have undoubtedly contributed a ton to technological innovation and created a great amount of welfare.
 Unfortunately, decisions they made also led to negative outcomes for a lot of people.